Vasu77df/MegaRAID-RAID-Signature-Cleaner/README.md

 - Plug in the usb Drive to the server and enter the BIOS to choose the USB drive as boot drive.

-- Run through the installer as directed and setup your login credentials
+- run through the installer as directed and setup your login credentials

 - The username after intial installation is _root_ and the password is the credentials you have setup during installation